codemask-labs/node-config/README.md

 3. Config Service

-The `ConfigService` is a injectable service for reading accessing config classes within respectable scope.
+The `ConfigService` is a injectable service for accessing config classes within respectable scope.

 ```typescript
 import { Injectable } from '@nestjs/common'